Written by Eva Smeele, a passionate hiker and storyteller.

-In Tjentište (Bosnia and Herzegovina), for example, is a little convenience store which sells the basics, but for real shopping, you need to go to Foča.
-Whenever I’m having a day off, I prefer to do absolutely nothing.
-Waiting for buses, strolling through busy cities, or doing any other logistics are not my favorite.
+In Tjentište (Bosnia and Herzegovina), for example, is a little convenience store that sells the basics, but for real shopping, you need to go to Foča.
+Whenever I’m having a day off, I prefer to do absolutely nothing—waiting for buses, strolling through busy cities, or doing any other logistics are not my favorite.
 So, I happily unpacked my box in Tjentište and spent the rest of the day at the swimming pool.
-A good way to go, right?
+An excellent way to go, right?

 In general, you’ll find a (small) convenience store at least once a week.
 Jablanica is definitely the main town to resupply in Bosnia and Herzegovina and Kalinovik, Tjentište, and at Buško jezero, there are opportunities to buy food and snacks.

-In Montenegro you don’t have to leave the trail for shopping, in Žabljak, Mojkovac and even in Gusinje (close to the Albanian border), are several supermarkets that provide everything you possibly need.
+In Montenegro, you don’t have to leave the trail for shopping; in Žabljak, Mojkovac, and even in Gusinje (close to the Albanian border), several supermarkets provide everything you possibly need.

 In Slovenia, I went to Ilirska Bistrica (which is far off the (official) trail), Podcerkev, Cerknica, and Postojna to get myself some fresh goods.